Greenwood Furnace State Park

 Information on nearby attractions is available from:

-Belleville and Big Valley: Five miles over the mountain is the beautiful Big Valley and the village of Belleville, home to several Amish and Mennonite communities.
-Most tend small farms in this fertile, limestone valley and travel using horse and buggy.
-One of the best times to visit the valley is on Wednesdays, when the valley turns into a seven-mile long flea market and livestock auction.
+Five miles over the mountains from Greenwood Furnace State Park is the beautiful Big Valley and the village of Belleville.
+The Amish and Mennonite residents of the valley tend small farms and travel using horse and buggy.
+One of the best times to visit is on a Wednesday, when the valley is a seven-mile-long flea market and livestock auction.

 Maps and Downloadables

 Below are many of the maps and publications for this park.
 You can read them or download them and might need special software (all free) to view the publications.